 “NetWalk”: Generation of TFnetwork target data using transient TF perturbation.
-To identify network targets of a TF genome-wide, we will use the transient “NetWalk” system described more fully in Progress (Prior Aim2A) and in [Bargmann et al 2012.]
+To identify network targets of a TF genome-wide, we will use the transient [Gloria: we want NetWalk to be new otherwise reviewers will say there isn’t anything new] system described more fully in Progress (Prior Aim2A) and in [Bargmann et al 2012.]
 Briefly, “NetWalk” consists of the following components; i) transient expression of a 35S::GR-TF fusion in protoplasts (the vector expresses RFP as transfection control allowing FACS sorting of the transfected cells), ii) use of an inducible dexamethasone (DEX) system to artificially control the timing of the translocation of the TF into the nucleus, iii) use of the translation inhibitor cycloheximide (CHX), to identify primary targets of the TF.
 This approach is an adaptation of the original DEX-induction technique [ Sablowski, 1998.] combined with transcriptome analysis as described in [ Hanson, 2008] [Wang, 2006.].
 In addition, we push the DEX-concept further, using N-treatments to precondition cells to allow N-regulated post-translational modification, as well as N-regulated transcriptional activation of cofactors.
 This system overcomes the issue of TF redundancy encountered in reverse genetic approaches (see Aim 1D).
 In addition, the “inducible” nature of the system enables identification of direct TF targets, not possible in 35S::TF transgenic plants (see discussion in Prior Aim2A).
 The TFtarget data from transcriptome analysis will be complementary to Chromatin-IP (ChIP) data we collect (in Aim 1C) and has several advantages: (i) ChIP (coupled with Chip-Seq) can confirm protein:DNA binding, but it does not guarantee functional regulation [Eilers 2008], and (ii) transcriptome analysis from the DEX-inducible TF system allows one to identify the effect of regulatory components that may not bind directly to DNA [ Lee, J, 2007].

 We previously describe validation of the “NetWalk” system for a well-studied TF ABI3 (Prior Aim2A) [Bargmann 2012].
 Here, we describe a proof-of-principle example of a TF in the nitrate-regulatory network, which shows that (i) nitrate-preconditioning affects target gene activation and (ii) targets uncovered in this transient assay have relevance to studies in whole plants.
 We initially hypothesized a role for HRS1 in nitrogen signaling, as its expression is induced within 9 min of NO3- treatment in the dynamic inferred network, and it is predicted to be the top most controlling and top most controlled TF hub in the N-assimilation network [Krouk et al 2010].
 Interestingly, HRS1 was previously associated with phosphate signaling, based on phenotypes of transgenic 35S::HRS1 plants [Liu 2009].
-Our initial analysis of transcriptome data from 35S::GR-HRS1 activation in the transient DEX-protoplast system, revealed four distinct gene clusters influenced by a combination of HRS1 nuclear import (by DEX) and nitrate-treatment (Fig. X).
-Cluster 4 genes, defined as primary targets of HRS1 (e.g. activated by +DEX+CHX) as specifically induced only in the presence of NO3-.
+Our initial analysis of transcriptome data from 35S::GR-HRS1 activation in the transient DEX-protoplast system revealed four distinct gene clusters influenced by a combination of HRS1 nuclear import (by DEX) and nitrate-treatment (Fig. X).
+[The following is not a sentence:] Cluster 4 genes, defined as primary targets of HRS1 (e.g. activated by +DEX+CHX) as specifically induced only in the presence of NO3-.
 Interestingly, GO term analysis shows significant overrepresentation of genes involved in phosphate transport (p-val 8.14 E-6) in the HRS1 network targets, recapitulating the phosphate signaling phenotype observed in 35S::HRS1 overexpressing plants [Liu 2009].
 This result is strong evidence that our results in the transient DEX protoplast system have relevance to whole plants.